fenago/data-science/lab_guides/Lab_2.md

 The following steps will help you to complete this exercise:

-1. Open a new Colab notebook file and execute all the steps up to *Step 11* from *Exercise 2.01*, *Loading and Preparing the Data for Analysis*.
+1. Open a new Jupyter notebook file and execute all the steps up to *Step 11* from *Exercise 2.01*, *Loading and Preparing the Data for Analysis*.